dokgaebi/characteristic-based-alerting/README.md

 Techniques need to be dissected to determine what noise (above normal operations) will be made and in what log entry these can be found.

-Sensitivity tuning can be achieved by employing a requirement for more than one characteristic for an attack technique to be present.
+Tuning to reduce sensitivity can be achieved by employing a requirement for more than one characteristic alert for an attack technique to be present.
+This form of aggregation is very similar to the Splunk UBA threats and Splunk RBA, in that it requires an aggregated alert to be created from basic alerts before notifying the SOC.